 The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than of the TSX Venture Exchange ("TSX-V") which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of six months.
-As of February 28, 2020, the Company may not be totally compliant with the policies of the TSX-V. The impact of this violation is not known and is ultimately dependent on the discretion of the TSX-V. Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-There were no changes in the Company's approach to capital management during the periods ended February 29, 2020 and February 28, 2019.
+As of February 28, 2021, the Company did not believe it was in violation of such requirements.
+Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
+There were no changes in the Company's approach to capital management during the year ended February 28, 2021 and February 29, 2020.
 The Company is not subject to externally imposed capital requirements.
 The Company's capital for the reporting periods is summarized as follows: